Baghicha Dheri

 Dheri is a town and union council of Mardan District in the Khyber Pakhtunkhwa province of Pakistan.
-It is the biggest village of Dheri union council wherein KakaKhel (the founding tribe), Aku Khel, Uttmanzai, Behzad Khel, Kulalan, Juhlagan tribes live.
+It is the biggest village of Dheri union council wherein jadoons,WALI KHEL miangan, mulan,Alizai Durrani,Awan,Dilzak, KakaKhel, Aku Khel, Uttmanzai, Lal Khel, Baghwanan,Behzad Khel, Kulalan, Juhlagan tribes live.

 It is located at 34°1'N 72°57'E at an altitude of 514 metres (1689 feet).